-MANAGEMENT

-Name Petter Segelman Lindqvist Chief Executive Officer (CEO) Born 1981 Employed by the company January 2024

-Roger Tell, Chief Medical Officer, CMO Born 1965

-Margareta Hagman, Chief Financial Officer (CFO) Born 1966

-August 2024

-Acting Chief Executive Officer (CEO) June 2023 - January 2024

-Education MSc, degree in business and economics from the Stockholm School of Economics and EM Lyon in France.
+MANAGEMENT Name Petter Segelman Lindqvist Chief Executive Officer (CEO) Born 1981 Roger Tell, Chief Medical Officer, CMO Born 1965 Margareta Hagman, Chief Financial Officer (CFO) Born 1966 Employed by the com- pany January 2024 2019 Acting Chief Executive Officer (CEO) June 2023 - January 2024 August 2024 Education MSc, degree in business and economics from the Stockholm School of Economics and EM Lyon in France.
 MD, specialist physician in oncology, Karolinska University Hospital and PhD in experimental oncology, Karolinska Institutet.
 MSc, degree in business and economics from Örebro University.

-Background

-Experience from senior positions in the pharmaceutical industry, including GlaxoSmithKline, AbbVie and Sobi (Swedish Orphan Biovitrum).
+Background Experience from senior positions in the pharmaceutical industry, including GlaxoSmithKline, AbbVie and Sobi (Swedish Orphan Biovitrum).
 Petter has directed several product launches and taken drug candidates through clinical development and regulatory processes to market introduction.
 Vice President of Clinical Development at Aprea Therapeutics AB and International Clinical Project Director at Servier in Suresnes, France.
 Extensive experience as an oncologist and adviser to the biopharma companies Eli Lilly, AstraZeneca and Merck Serono.
 Roger is also a member of the Board of Vivesto, which is listed on Nasdaq Stockholm.
 Executive Vice President and Chief Financial Officer (CFO) at BioGaia AB.
 She has also been CFO at Xbrane Biopharma AB and Ortivus AB.
 In addition, Margareta is a member of the Board of Infant Bacterial Therapeutics AB, which is listed on Nasdaq Stockholm.

-0 shares

-40,000 shares

-65,331 shares
+Holding 65,331 shares 0 shares 40,000 shares

-Holding

-^{} Own or related natural or legal person's shareholding in the company as of March 31, 2025.
+\ Own or related natural or legal person's shareholding in the company as of March 31, 2025.